maoberlehner/markus-oberlehner-net/content/blog/the-ioc-container-pattern-with-vue.md

 +++
 date = "2019-05-05T08:45:45+02:00"
-title = "The IoC Container Pattern with Vue.js" description = "Learn how to apply the IoC container pattern to Vue.js applications using provide / inject, and what the ups and downs are when using this pattern with JavaScript." intro = "In this article we will experiment with implementing the IoC container pattern in Vue.js.
-The IoC container pattern is very popular in other languages and frameworks, but not so much in the JavaScript world – we'll also take a look at why that might be so..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_white,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-05-05/vue-service-container"]
+title = "The IoC Container Pattern with Vue.js" description = "Learn how to apply the IoC container pattern to Vue.js applications using provide/inject, and what the ups and downs are when using this pattern with JavaScript." intro = "In this article we experiment with implementing the IoC container pattern in Vue.js.
+The IoC container pattern is prevalent in other languages and frameworks, but not so much in the JavaScript world – we also take a look at why that might be so..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_white,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-05-05/vue-service-container"]
 +++

-In this article we will experiment with implementing the IoC container pattern in Vue.js.
-The IoC container pattern is very popular in other languages and frameworks, but not so much in the JavaScript world – we'll also take a look at why that might be so.
-The implementation we'll build is inspired by [the IoC container solution in Laravel](https://laravel.com/docs/5.8/container).
+In this article, we experiment with implementing the IoC container pattern in Vue.js.
+The IoC container pattern is prevalent in other languages and frameworks, but not so much in the JavaScript world – we also take a look at why that might be so.
+The implementation we build is inspired by [the IoC container solution in Laravel](https://laravel.com/docs/5.8/container).

-In the first step **we'll build a rather simple service container, which imports all services of our application in one place.** Although this may work very well for applications with rather few services or very simple services, for large applications with a multitude of injected dependencies it might be better to load only those services that are actually needed to display the current view.
+In the first step, **we build a rather simple service container, which imports all the services of our application in one place.** Although this may work very well for applications with rather few services or very simple services, for large applications with a multitude of injected dependencies, it might be better to load only those services that are needed to display the current view.

-To solve this problem, **in the second part of the article we take a look at how we can load services on demand only when they are actually used.** For this we will use code splitting via dynamic imports, and thus load certain services on demand.
+To solve this problem, **in the second part of the article, we take a look at how we can load services on-demand only when they are actually used.** For this, we use code splitting via dynamic imports, and thus load certain services on-demand.

 <div class="c-content__figure">
   <div class="c-content__broad">